 The collapse of the eight-story Rana Plaza building in the city of Savar was 24 on April 2013 of the year at 08: 45 local time.
 The search for the bodies was stopped by 13 in May; 1 129 people were reportedly killed in the crash, and about 2 500 people were injured.

 About 2500 people were rescued from the rubble.
-Dozens of unidentified bodies recovered were buried in mass graves without identifying individuals.
+Dozens of the recovered unidentified bodies were buried in mass graves without identification.

-On the eve of the incident, 23 of April, large cracks were found on the facade of the building, and it was ordered to evacuate people from it and to close all those in the institution building.
+On the eve of the incident, on April 23, large cracks were found on the facade of the building - it was ordered to evacuate people from it and close all institutions in the building.

 The order was obeyed by the bank and almost all the shops of Rana Plaza, located on the lower floors, while clothing companies continued their work.

-The next day, in the morning rush hour, the building collapsed, only the first floor survived.
-According to the president of the Bangladesh Apparel Manufacturers and Exporters Association, at this moment there were 3 122 workers in the building.
+The next day, at morning rush hour, the building collapsed, only the first floor survived.
+According to the President of the Bangladesh Garment Manufacturers and Exporters Association, there were 3 workers in the building at the time.

 Among the dead, which at the end of the search work, there were 1 127 people, many workers and their children.